 ICT means information and communication technology.
-The ICT sector employs about 6% of the workforce in the EU.

 This term stems from the cost sharing concept.
 The implementing partner is the project partner who is responsible for generating the relevant cost(s) (e.g. contracting an external expert) that will be shared later on.
 The implementing partner is responsible for the maintenance of the full accounting documentation according the bookkeeping rules of its country.
 If relevant, the implementing partner is responsible for fulfilling the required public procurement or contracting requirements, etc.